Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Adho Mukha Svanasana (Downward-Facing Dog) was the first asana I fell in love with, and it remains my desert island pose.
-Down Dog offers many benefits.
-When you're tired, staying in this pose for a spell will restore your energy.
+Down Dog—and variations like Puppy Dog Pose (see below)—offers many benefits.
+When you’re tired, staying in this pose for a spell will restore your energy.
 It can also help strengthen and shape your legs, ease shoulder stiffness, and slow your heartbeat.
 I find it the perfect microcosm of yoga practice: It requires both strength and flexibility; it teaches you to appreciate alignment, and thus prepares you for doing inversions, backbends, and forward bends; and it offers philosophical lessons, such as the cultivation of stability and spaciousness, that will carry over into the rest of your life.

 To begin, stand facing a wall.
 Place both of your hands on the wall at about the height of your frontal hipbones.
 Your hands should be shoulder-distance apart, with the creases of your wrists forming a horizontal line and your index fingers pointing straight up.
 Keeping this alignment in your hands, step back so that your arms and torso are parallel to the floor, feet are hip-distance apart and parallel, and hips are stacked over your feet.

 Firmly connect to the wall with the whole of each hand and use the energy from this contact to help you elongate your spine as you press your hips away from the wall.
 Creating this length is one of the central goals in Down Dog, but tightness in the shoulders can interfere with your ability to find this extension.
 Because the hands and arms in Puppy Dog are not weight bearing (but are in Down Dog), the effect of tight shoulders is mitigated, allowing you to extend out of your shoulders and move most of your weight back into your legs.